CII Diploma in Regulated Financial Planning

 - R01 – Financial Services, Regulation and Ethics

 - R02 – Investment Principles and Risk

 - R06 – Financial Planning Practice

-The first five units can be completed in any order, but R06 should ideally be left to the end, as this unit draws on skills gained in the previous five units.
+The units can be completed in any order, but R06 should ideally be left to the end, as this unit draws on skills gained in the previous five units.

 The CII Diploma in Regulated Financial Planning allows candidates to work as a financial adviser or planner.
 This may involve providing investment advice, pension planning and life insurance.
 In general, there are three types of financial adviser: independent financial advisers (IFA), who can advise on the products of any company and are required by law to give clients the most suitable advice for their particular circumstances; tied advisers, who work exclusively for one organisation, such as a bank or building society; and multi-tied advisers, who are authorised to sell the products of several companies.